-A certain amount of different nutrients are required for maintenance of the body i.e. to keep warm, and to maintain its body weight.
+A certain amount of various nutrients are requirements for meat goats i.e. to keep warm, and to maintain its body weight.
 A mature dry doe is an example of an animal having maintenance requirements only.
 Additional requirements above those needed for maintenance are needed for growth, pregnancy, lactation and hair production.
-As the productivity of meat goats is increased through selection and cross-breeding with goats having a higher production potential, nutritional requirements will also increase.
+As the productivity of meat goats is increased through selection and breeding of goats with higher production potential, nutritional requirements will also increase.
 Therefore, the more productive goats should be fed high quality feed, especially weaned kids being prepared for market, young replacement does and does in late gestation and early lactation.
 Does with lactating twins or triplets have grater nutritional requirements than does lactating a single kid.

 Goats grazing very hilly pastures will have higher nutritional requirements than goats on level pastures of the same quality because they will expend more energy to gather feed on difficult terrain.

 In some situations where brush control in rough areas is the primary purpose of keeping goats, less productive animals can be roughed through and forced to work on brushy areas.
 If their body condition deteriorates, these animals can then be grazed on better quality pastures.
 Once desirable body condition is achieved, the same animals can again be used to control brush.

 Colostrum is the first milk produced after parturition.
 Colostrum contains a high content of immunoglobulin (antibodies), vitamin A, minerals, fat and other sources of energy.
 Antibodies are proteins which help the goat kid fight diseases.